mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 }
 ```

-The code above contains a better implementation, which is platform agnostic and also testable (we toggle the value of `this.toggle` in the method `toggleZippy` so we can write a test for the method).
+The code above contains a better implementation, which is platform agnostic and also testable (we toggle the visibility of the content in the method `toggleZippy` so we can write tests for this easier).

 # Distributing the components

 The components' distribution is not a trivial problem.
 Even Angular went through several different structures of their npm modules.
 The things we need to consider for our packages are:

-1. They should be tree-shakable for in the production build.
+1. They should be tree-shakable in production build.
 2. Developers should be able to use them as easy as possible in development mode, i.e. no transpilation of any kind should be required.
-3. We need to keep the lean to save network bandwidth and time.
+3. We need to keep the package lean to save network bandwidth and download time.

 <img src="/images/ng-lib/package.jpg" alt="Distribute package" style="display: block; margin: auto">